caktus/talks/open-data-day/openrural/openblock.rst

 ---------------

 - OpenBlock is fairly city-focused
-- We're opperating at the county level
+- In this instace of OpenRural we're opperating at the county level
+- The green here is the county and the blue shapes are the towns and cities
 - We have multiple cities surrounded by large unincorporated areas

 ----